Memrise/DependencyContainer-iOS/README.md

 Simple Dependency Container.

 ### Why?
-One of problems that we were struggle was lack of a control over modules initialisation.
-For example a service initialised in  one part of the application required some dependency that is created in the other place.
-Also both services must be created after service X is ready.
+One of problems that we struggled with was the lack of control over modules initialisation.
+For example a service initialised in one part of the application required some dependency that was created in the another part.
+Also both services must be initialised after service *X* was initialised.

-In `MRDependencyContainer` you define a factory (`DependencyAssembler`) which creates dependency.
-Then when the container is setup it uses Assembles to build dependencies.
-This way you have one place to register and create services and also you control when in the application lifecycle they are created.
+In `MRDependencyContainer` you define a factory (`DependencyAssembler`) which creates the dependency.
+Then when the container is setup it uses Assemblers to build these dependencies.
+This way you have one place to register and create services and control when in the application lifecycle they are created.

 ## Features